How a group of golf missionaries and movie stars managed to save a simple little Southern California golf track.

-Goat Hill ran into trouble in 2012 when many of California’s local municipal courses, subject to post-2008 local government austerity measures were going by the way.
-The severe droughts that plagued the state through the past few years didn’t do it any favours either.
+Goat Hill ran into trouble in 2012 when many of California’s local municipal courses, subject to post-2008 local government austerity measures, were going ‘by-the-way’.
+The severe droughts that plagued the state through the past few years also didn’t do it any favours.

 “The course I learned the game on called San Luis Rey had just been closed,” John went on.
 “The course I played high school golf called Escondido, the same!.
 And another local course named Los Penasquitos closed.
 We felt we had to at least make an effort to save this historic little gem.
 Being in the golf industry and a golf nut my whole life, I couldn’t sit on my hands and do nothing.
 So Geoff and I put together a plan to save and fix up Goat Hill Park.”

 They were up against some big-time developers and a billionaire owner of a professional soccer team who wanted to flatten the ground for training pitches and a stadium.
 Meanwhile, the local Oceanside authorities stopped spending money on grounds maintenance and were only watering the greens.
 “The course went downhill badly,” reflected John.